A Student's Curriculum Vitae

 We rarely get a chance to reflect on and consider our lives.
 In this instance, it is not just a matter of showing your best marks, and highest achievements, you shall have the opportunity to examine your life in full.
 It is inevitable that you shall discover things about yourself which you did not know on a conscious level.
 Be generous to yourself with your time and input!
 You can hone and polish, and so produce your unique profile from which you can produce a CV for any occasion.
 You shall be more self-aware at the end of the process.

-Please have a pen and paper to hand from the beginning of reading this Post ~ ideas may come to you, which you could lose if not written down immediately.
+Please have a pen and paper to hand from the beginning of reading this Post - ideas may come to you as you read, which you could lose if not written down immediately.

 As you apply for different types of situation, a different type of Curriculum Vitae shall be required.
 Many organisations want one A4 page only.
-However, you can put a link to your social media site, LinkedIn, or a personal website or platform.
+However, you can put a link to your social media site, Facebook, LinkedIn, or a personal website.
 This gives you the flexibility of offering a great deal more significant information; but only if you wish to do so.
 You will probably end up with various versions of your CV to suit various situations.

 Keep all your various versions, always dating them in the title as you go, as you shall probably cannibalise them when producing yet another version.